adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

 *Pro*-**LOG**

-**At the intersection of culture and code**, this space invites reflection — not commits.
+At the intersection of culture and code**, this space invites reflection — not commits.
 A lucid archive of symbolic ecologies, Web3 visions, and ethical AI.
-**No crowdsourcing, just presence.
-No noise, just resonance.**
+No crowdsourcing, just presence.
+No noise, just resonance.

 Here, there are **no ads**, no metrics, no filters.
 Just code, word, and idea — in their purest form.
-It is a return to **Web 1**, far from the noise of quantification,
+It is a return to Web 1, far from the noise of quantification,
-and a return to the **craft spirit of the Middle Ages**,
+and a return to the craft spirit of the Middle Ages,
 where each post is manually crafted as a gesture of Renaissance ethos.

-Every image emerges from **cutting-edge convolutional architectures**,
+Every image emerges from cutting-edge convolutional architectures,
 where code becomes canvas, and presence becomes form.

 <img src="/assets/img/Girl-in-a-plane.png" alt="Creative study co-created with AI" style="width:80%;max-width:400px;height:auto;border-radius:8px;" loading="lazy" decoding="async">